SteamAchievementNotifier/SteamAchievementNotifier/CUSTOMPRESETS.md

 >
 > Most scenarios which reset to the **Default** preset should be logged under **Settings** > **Misc.** > **App Log**.

-> [!CAUTION]
-> If you encounter an error in the confirmation dialog while deleting a custom preset, cleanup logic has been added when creating/deleting custom presets to mitigate scenarios where the custom preset's files and directories may be left in a partially-deleted state.
+> :stop: If you encounter an error in the confirmation dialog while deleting a custom preset, cleanup logic has been added when creating/deleting custom presets to mitigate scenarios where the custom preset's files and directories may be left in a partially-deleted state.
 >
 > However, you may still encounter situations where cleanup cannot be fully performed automatically.
 If this happens, you can manually remove all entries/files/directories associated with the affected custom preset by doing the following:
 >